 Which Azure SQL resources are supported?

 The centralized Azure Hybrid Benefit management experience is part of Cost Management + Billing.
 It automatically applies qualifying SQL Server licenses under Azure Hybrid Benefit to the following Azure resources.
-The total number of normalized core licenses (NCL) created by SQL license assignment for a specific scope is applied.
-For more information about NCL, see How Azure applies assigned SQL licenses to hourly usage.
+The total number of normalized cores (NC) created by SQL license assignment for a specific scope is applied.
+For more information about NC, see How Azure applies assigned SQL licenses to hourly usage.

 - SQL databases